Products and Materials we like:

 We've installed composite railings a few times (Trex and a brand that is now discontinued).
 And I can tell you that composite railings will be the most expensive railing you will ever get (maybe even worse than having a fabricator come weld an ornamential iron rail on-site).
 For some reason they cost far more per foot (or per anything) than the decking costs and some of them are a nightmare to install (drivnig the cost up more).
 But if you want it we'll be as fair as we can be on the labor portion on it.

 As for cost.....
-Look back up a the approximate cost for the DekPro Prestige railings and know that composite railings can easily be triple that.
+Look back up at the approximate cost for the DekPro Prestige railings and know that composite railings can easily be triple that.

 Cable Railings -